10 Sales Team Motivation Strategies That Actually Work

 Whatever you decide to make of a sales game, it’s important that you abide by the following rules to ensure results and keep it friendly:

-• Make it short-term: Keep the duration of the game brief.
+• Keep it short-term: Maintain a concise game duration.
 After a little while, the excitement will diminish, and the results won’t be as productive.

 • Keep it simple: Include one behavior to motivate to ensure simplicity.
 For example, you could offer a prize for making the most sales calls in a day or scheduling the most customer meetings.

 • Announce the results: Broadcast the winner once the sales contest is over.
-Use your sales dashboards to keep up with progress along the way as well.
+Use your sales dashboards to track progress along the way as well.

 • Make it about the team: Level the playing field for high performers and newer sales reps by making the game team-based.
 Regularly switch up the teams to keep things interesting.

-• Change it up: Don't do a repeat of the same game over and over, or this motivation technique will start to feel like just another day in the office.
+• Change it up: Don't repeat the same game over and over; otherwise, this motivation technique will start to feel like just another day at the office.

 Making a game out of a sales goal is a good way to motivate reps, but it must be followed up with a reminder of the importance of teamwork and collaboration.
-Stress the importance of those values over any competition by rewarding things other than sales metrics as well, like a mentoring relationship or knowledge sharing.
+Stress the importance of those values over any competition by rewarding things other than sales metrics, such as mentoring relationships or knowledge sharing.

 7. Communicate setbacks proactively